mikeraab/docker101/Participant-Guide.md

 $ vi Dockerfile
 ```

-Create a text file name Dockerfile with these 3 lines:
+Create a text file name Dockerfile with these 3 lines

 ```
 FROM docker/whalesay:latest